zerotonin/charon/README.md

 To facilitate usage with researchers that have limited background in computer science charon offers the possibility to rrun it through a web-server system.

-## Installation

-1. CUDA
-2.  cudNN
-3.  tensorFlow
-4.  tensorFlowModels
-5.  labelImg
-6.  nginx

 ## Process
 1.  label Images
-2. Pick suitable interference graph / network
+2. Pick suitable inference graph / network
 3.  train
 4.  refine
 5.  train
 6.  use

-## Known Issues
+## To do

- * Folder Structure should be automated in training UtilS
+* inference graph to cloud
+* all standard paths to cloud
+* read me file with infos

 ## Server Usage
- ???
+ We implement a simple trick by using owncloud.

 ## Install on Ubuntu 20.04